 As Dr Withana points out, “some vision-impaired people prefer not to have information come to them through sound, because that’s their connection with the world.
 If information can come to them in a tactile way, that’s better.”

 Instead, the Tacttoo is screen-printed with a circuit made from polymer-based conductive inks which can stretch and move with the skin, while all connections between the skin and the electronics are printed in skin-safe silver ink.

 The ‘feel through interface’, as in the sticky tape element, is only half the thickness of a human hair, making it the thinnest wearable tactile device to date, and so thin that it doesn’t interfere with the normal sense of touch.

 “A broader user goal is to allow people with vision impairment to explore graphical information and more fully comprehend objects in museums and parks.
 This is something we’re looking at with a team from Monash University.”

 It could allow people with vision impairment to explore graphical information and more fully comprehend objects in museums and parks.

-Growing up in Sri Lanka, Withana went to Japan to pursue further studies.
+Growing up in Sri Lanka, Dr Withana went to Japan to pursue further studies.
 There he saw how technology could help people improve their quality of life.
 He also saw that only a fraction of tech advances is accessible to all people.

-The research he joined there was funded by the European Union as part of the ERC Project on InteractiveSkin led by Prof. Juergen Steimle with co-researcher, Daniel Groeger.
+The research he joined there was funded by the European Union as part of the ERC Project on InteractiveSkin led by Professor Juergen Steimle with co-researcher, Daniel Groeger.

-A stroke patient might have a personalised interface with sensors that measure their progress and give them feedback.
-A surgeon doing surgery remotely could get the same sense of pressure or dexterity that they would have if they were there in person.
+A stroke patient might have a personalised interface with sensors that measure their progress and give them feedback while a surgeon doing surgery remotely could get the same sense of pressure or dexterity that they would have if they were there in person.

 As well, these wearable technologies will be connected to smart watches to control music or take calls.
 In twenty years from now, an entire smart device – including energy harvesting batteries – may be printable and worn on the skin.